 He isn't thinking about the logistics of a sequel just yet, even though "Hancock's" ending clearly sets one up.
 "Not till it's out in the world and people really like it do you really go there," he says.
 With "I Am Legend," we wouldn't have been able to kill [Smith's character] if we were thinking about a sequel," Goldsman points out.
 "You have to be able to think of it as its own thing."

-For more information about "Hancock," the movie business and related topics, see the links on the next page.
+For more information about "Hancock," the movie business and related topics, see the links below.

 - Akiva Goldsman, Ken Hahn and Carey Villegas interviewed June 23, 2008